chef/automate/components/automate-chef-io/content/docs/data-lifecycle.md

 }
 ```

-* `periodic_purge` how often to run the purge job
+* `periodic_purge` - How often to run the purge job
-  * `feed` Queryable event feed
+  * `feed` - Queryable event feed

 ### Run

 As with `status` and `configure`, you can run data lifecycle jobs globally across all data or by using the data type sub-resource.

-To run all data lifecycle jobs immediately run the following command:
+To run all data lifecycle jobs, immediately run the following command:

 ```bash
 curl -s -H "api-token: $TOKEN" -X POST https://{{< example_fqdn "automate" >}}/api/v0/data-lifecycle/run
 ```

-To only run jobs for a specific data type you can make the request to the sub-resource:
+To only run jobs for a specific data type, you can make the request to the sub-resource:

 ```bash
 curl -s -H "api-token: $TOKEN" -X POST https://{{< example_fqdn "automate" >}}/api/v0/data-lifecycle/infra/run